FAQ - Geyser gRPC Stream

 You can use one endpoint per subscription.
 If you wish to use two IP addresses, you must subscribe to two separate subscriptions.

-Q. Are there any limitations?
+Q. Are there any filter limits?

 Q. I need latency of at least ~400ms or better.